bobshort4bobby4/Tom-Crean-pp1/README.md

   The CSS used in to style the website was validated using the W3c service and returned no errors.<br>
   ![css validation](https://github.com/bobshort4bobby4/Tom-Crean-pp1/blob/main/assets/images/screenshots/Css-valid-result.png)<br><br>
   The css file was submitted to autoprefixer [https://autoprefixer.github.io/] to improve compatability with different browsers.
-When this file was put throught the validation process multiple warning were generated.
+When this file was put throught the validation process multiple warnings were generated.
 These were predominately for unknown Vendor Extensions.
 The css seems to work as before.<br>

   ![prefix warnings](https://github.com/bobshort4bobby4/Tom-Crean-pp1/blob/main/assets/images/screenshots/autoprefixer-warnings.png)